Nottingham-CTU/amazon_extractor/README.md

 Application to extract and collate amazon voucher URLs in a CSV file, from individual emails exported from Outlook.
-Supports old and new Outlook for Windows, ~~and new Outlook for Mac~~.
+Supports old and new Outlook for Windows, and new Outlook for Mac.

 # User instructions
-1. Download the latest version of extract_links.exe from the releases page: https://github.com/Nottingham-CTU/amazon_extractor/releases
+1. Download the latest version of extract_links from the releases page: https://github.com/Nottingham-CTU/amazon_extractor/releases
-2. Create a folder on your PC and drag the voucher emails from Outlook into the folder
+2. Create a folder on your computer and drag the voucher emails from Outlook into the folder
-3. Open extract_links.exe
+3. Double click extract_links to open it
 4. Click ‘Select folder’
 5. Navigate to the folder you created earlier, which contains the emails
 6. Click ‘Select folder’